 37 Reasons Why You Should Have a Shoes-Off Policy

-I am a Fundamentalist Christian who looks to the renewal of the cosmos through the reconciling work of Christ.
+I look to the renewal of the cosmos through the reconciling work of Christ.

 I believe the best way to keep homes clean is to remove shoes at the door.
 I expect visitors to my home to remove their shoes.